tomjaguarpaw/trainings/lynda/fostering-collaboration/managing-remote-employees.md

 * Set up a conference call to set up expectations for what communication needs to look like

-* The moreconversations you have on the phone where you get used to how an employee speaks the better you get at accurately interpreting tone and meaning
+* The more conversations you have on the phone where you get used to how an employee speaks the better you get at accurately interpreting tone and meaning